Belarusian Air Force: Incidents and accidents

 On 30 August 2009, an Su-27 UBM aircraft crashed on the second day of the Air Show 2009 in Radom killing both pilots.
 On 21 April 2010, two MiG-29 aircraft were performing an exercise when they both collided.
 One managed to land safely, while the other crashed.

 On 23 September 2010, a MiG-29 aircraft crashed.
 On 29 November 2011, a Mi-24 helicopter crashed in a small forest near the village of Novye Zasimovichi.
 The crew of three people was killed on impact.
 According to eyewitnesses, there was "A thick fog... the previous evening".

 On 12 June 2012, a Sukhoi Su-25 aircraft crashed near a small village in Belarus.
 The pilot, Lieutenant Colonel Nikolai Gridnyov, lost control of the aircraft when maneuvering at low-altitude.

 He was ordered to eject, but instead remained on board to make sure the aircraft did not crash into the village.
 Gridnyov died in the crash.

 On 11 November 2014, a MiG-29 aircraft crashed.
 On 23 February 2017, another MiG-29 aircraft crashed.
 The engine caught fire during takeoff, but the pilot ejected safely at Bobruisk, Mogilev Region.
 On 19 May 2021, a Yakovlev Yak-130 aircraft crashed in Baranavichy, causing minor damage to one house in the city.
 Two pilots ejected but died.

+In 2022, a Belarusian Chekan loiterning munition was shot down over Ukraine.
+It is unknown whether it was operated by the air force.

 Ryanair Flight 4978

-On 23 May 2021, Belarusian MiG-29 was tasked with providing communication support and Minsk protection during an incident involving Ryanair Flight FR4978 (Athens—Vilnius).
+On 23 May 2021, a Belarusian MiG-29 was tasked with providing communication support and Minsk protection during an incident involving Ryanair Flight FR4978 (Athens—Vilnius).
 According to the ICAO fact-finding task force, it neither approached, engaged with, nor escorted the aircraft.
 (Note: A Telegram channel associated with Lukashenko stated that a MiG-29 was used to escort the aircraft on the orders of the President.)
 In Minsk, the Belarusian opposition activist and journalist Roman Protasevich was removed from the plane and arrested.
 Protasevich had previously fled Belarus and the Belarusian authorities added him to a wanted list in 2020 after he helped organize major protests against President Alexander Lukashenko.
 His partner was also arrested.